ROP to intensify patrol during Eid holidays

 It has warned people against indulging in drifting of vehicles that will endanger the safety of road users.
 Police will impose strict measures to deter such acts and punishments will include imprisonment and the offender will not be released until brought to court.

-It warned against speeding and urged motorists and travelers to follow the saying ‘better to be late than never arrive.
+It warned against speeding and urged motorists and travellers to follow the saying ‘better to be late than never arrive’.
 Speeding affects the ability of the driver to assess road conditions.